Axlfc/UE5-python/README.md

 #### TODO:
-* Trick houdini to be able to import hou module correctly in houdini.py script using a regular python3 version to not rely on hython.
+* Trick houdini to be able to import hou module correctly in houdini.py script using a regular python3 version trying to not rely on hython.

 # Blender